2025 Summit for Water: Nature-Based Solutions: Science to Policy to Practice

-Saint Louis University’s WATER Institute and the National Great Rivers Research and Education Center are proud to present the 2024 SLU Summit for Water: Water Security in the Mississippi River Basin.
+Saint Louis University’s WATER Institute and the National Great Rivers Research and Education Center (NGRREC) are proud to present the 2025 SLU Summit for Water: Nature-Based Solutions: Science to Policy to Practice.

 Join leaders and experts from academia, industry, nonprofits and government at the SLU Summit for Water to share ideas, learn about the latest research, and tackle some of the most critical and persistent challenges facing our most fundamental resource: water.
-The fifth annual SLU Summit for Water will focus on water security in the Mississippi River Basin, engaging stakeholders across sectors and disciplines to join the WATER Institute’s mission of advancing water innovation to serve humanity.
+The sixth annual SLU Summit for Water will focus on nature-based solutions and how to translate science to policy and policy to practice, engaging stakeholders across sectors and disciplines to join the WATER Institute’s mission of advancing water innovation to serve humanity.

 Location: Busch Student Center Main Floor